Suggested Test Dates and Score Requirements

 Are there alternatives to retaking the TOEFL or IELTS exams for admitted students?

-The AWPP is highly recommended for all international students who do not have English as a native language, even if your TOEFL scores are well above our thresholds.
-The AWPP will teach you how to bring your written work to the professional level.
+The AEPP is highly recommended for all international students who do not have English as a native language, even if your TOEFL scores are well above our thresholds.
+The AEPP will teach you how to bring your written work to the professional level.
 It will also help ensure that you do as well as possible with your graduate course work.